rehkad/Moogla/README.md

 Local models loaded through `llama-cpp-python` do not expose an asynchronous interface.
-When `LLMExecutor.acomplete` is called with such a model, inference runs in a background thread via `asyncio.to_thread`.
-Heavy local workloads can therefore limit overall throughput compared to fully async providers.
+When `LLMExecutor.acomplete` is called with such a model, inference runs in a background thread via `asyncio.to_thread` unless you start additional worker processes using `--workers` (or `MOOGLA_WORKERS`).
+Heavy local workloads may still limit throughput compared to fully async providers.

 ## Development Setup